Fulguritude/Schelling-Games-Engine/README.md

 With too many iterations or too big a size (topology, amount of agents), the app can get slowed down or launch "App not responding; Wait or Force Quit" pop-ups.

+I have beginnings of a "custom node position config" feature, but it's not fully implemented.

 Also, Hide/Show labels display sometimes doesn't show all labels.

-Finally, there's a small known bug where the size of graph figures that have been displayed is affected by Kivy, and stays affected when exported.

-I haven't managed to cleanly remove Kivy's debug output, either.
+Finally, I haven't managed to cleanly remove Kivy's debug output, either.

 ## Contributing